 Prep Towels

-This method of creating a antique gold patina works by applying brown paint liberally and then wiping 80% of the paint away- which highlights raised areas and leaves brown paint in crevices.
+This method of creating an antique gold patina works by applying brown paint liberally and then wiping 80% of the paint away- which highlights raised areas and leaves brown paint in crevices.
 Before spraying the top coat, have towels (more than you expect to need!) handy, plus an easy way to throw them away without staining anything.
-It’s important to be able to work quickly- before the topcoat dries- so be prepared.
+It’s important to be able to work quickly- before the top coat dries- so be prepared.

 Apply Brown Topcoat Paint